Villagecool/Overly-Complicated-Note-Blocks/README.md

 ![Coda](/renders/coda.gif)

 On it's own, the Coda can be used to power Advanced Note Block(s) with redstone

 <sup>Vanilla Note Blocks cannot be used with the coda</sup>

 However, it has other uses among other blocks.

+> [!IMPORTANT]
+> Coda's need to be DIRECTLY powered with redstone to activate.
+So some things may not work as expected
+> [!TIP]
 > For technical users, it is important to note that Coda's will output two block updates when activated.

 ## Rester
 The rester allows for a breif pause of varying length between notes on a Coda stack.
 Creating subdivisions within a beat.

 ![Rester](/renders/rester.gif)

 All Note Blocks above it will be delayed by the set abount of time.

 ![Rester GUI](/renders/rester-ui.png)

 ## Metronome
 The Metronome is the most important block for making music sequences.

 ![Metronome Block](/renders/metronome.gif)

 The metronome can be configured to set a BPM for a sequence (Between 60-200 BMP)
 > [!WARNING]
 > BPM runs on in-game-ticks, if there is high lag in the world, then songs will be slowed down.
 Once the metronome is activated by Redstone or a player, All lines of adjacent Coda blocks will play to the set BPM.

 <sup>Rester Blocks will also be timed correctly<sup>

 ![Metronome GUI](/renders/metronome-ui.png)